Prior-Informed Flow Matching for Graph Reconstruction: Introduction

+In this work, we introduce \textbf{Prior-Informed Flow Matching (PIFM)}, a conditional flow model that treats a local link predictor as an informative source distribution and learns a global correction map to the clean graph distribution.
+Our approach combines the strengths of classical methods with modern generative frameworks; it uses learned structural graph priors (link predictors and latent graph models) while explicitly coupling edge predictions through a global, flow-based reconstruction framework.
+We formalize this design through the lens of the distortion-perception tradeoff \citep{blau2018perception}, which motivates a two-stage estimator \citep{freirich2021distortion, ohayon2025posteriormean}: $(i)$ Approximate the Minimum Mean Squared Error (MMSE) estimator using local information.
+For this, we employ baseline models such as GraphSAGE \citep{GraphSAGE10.5555/3294771.3294869}, Node2Vec \citep{node2vec}, VGAE \citep{kipf2016variational}, or NCNC \citep{wangneural}; $(ii)$ Learn a rectified flow \citep{liuflow, albergo2023stochastic} that refines this initial estimate by explicitly modeling the dependencies among edge predictions.

-We validate the advantages of PIFM through experiments on datasets with diverse characteristics, including dense and sparse graphs.
-Our results show that PIFM effectively integrates structural priors with flow-based modeling and can be interpreted as a form of graph inpainting, where missing edges are inferred through a learned interpolation process.
+We validate the advantages of PIFM through experiments on datasets with diverse structural characteristics, including both dense and sparse graphs.
+Our results demonstrate that PIFM effectively integrates local architectural priors with global flow-based modeling, offering a principled framework for graph reconstruction.